How to Start a Conversation &

 Without breaking the ice you can't recruit!

-Want to know how to start a conversation by saying the right things to break the ice and recruit a prospect?
+Want to know how to start a conversation and say the right things to break the ice about the opportunity, which makes it possible to recruit a prospect.

 On Friday, I showed you formula one on how to open a conversation and get prospects begging you to help them.
 This article will show other ways on how to start a conversation to get prospects asking you for a presentation.

 Starting a conversation transitioning from friendly social talk to introducing your business into the conversation should be effortlessly and without being pushy like a salesman.
 We need to introduce our business into the conversation in a socially acceptable way.

 The only difference between people with unlimited prospects in network marketing and those without is what they say.

 Bob and Judy are in the same network marketing company.
 They have equal access to the same compensation plan, the same territory, the same products and the same pricing.
 Judy is more productive recruiting and prospecting than Bob.
 What is the difference between Judy who has unlimited prospects and Bob who does not?
 It is “what Judy says and does.”